-My palette of Summer Roses proves that rarely is a color out of bounds whatever your color direction.
+My palette of Summer Roses shows that rarely is a color out of bounds whatever your color direction.

 I've always considered ROSE PINK to be a cool color and yet, the more I break color into palettes the more I realize that nature has it's own agenda!